Kids Mattress Buying Guide

 Transitioning a toddler from a crib to a bed can be a big change for both the child and the parents.
 Here are some tips to make the transition smoother:

-Make the new bed feel familiar: Use your child's favorite blankets, stuffed animals, and other comfort items in the new bed to make it feel more familiar and comfortable.
+- Make the new bed feel familiar: Use your child's favourite blankets, stuffed animals, and other comfort items in the new bed to make it feel more familiar and comfortable.

-We’re here to help, so if you're still unsure give our friendly team a call on 01642 686365 and ask for advice or take look at our other useful Mattress Buyer’s Guides below, to see if we can help you make the right mattress choice.
+We’re here to help, so if you're still unsure give our friendly team a call on 01642 686365 and ask for advice or take look at our other useful Mattress Buyer’s Guides, to see if we can help you make the right mattress choice.